samuelkassa/zero_day/README.md

-first readme in zero day
+This file is mandatory in projects